code-423n4/2023-04-frankencoin-findings/data/YY-Q.md

 # [L-03] Anyone can `end` function  (MintingHub.sol)
 https://github.com/code-423n4/2023-04-frankencoin/blob/main/contracts/MintingHub.sol#L252

-## Impact
-Detailed description of the impact of this finding.

 ## Proof of Concept
 Although some prevention have been set in this function, there is no checking for who call this function.
 Based on the code of `end` function, it allowed everyone to call it.